 Facebook responded by introducing a new 6-second video ad format, the length their internal metrics have identified as optimal, to help brands get messages across at lightning speed.
 YouTube, too, has been challenging advertisers and creatives to come up with super-short films in 6 seconds, with the best premiered at Sundance.

-In 2018, expect the best brands to up the game, communicating ideas with humour and panache in a matter of seconds – and raking in the most engagement as a result.
+In 2018, expect the best brands to up the game, communicating ideas with humor and panache in a matter of seconds – and raking in the most engagement as a result.

 5. Inclusive Ads